-You can learn more about your computer’s Ethernet ports by opening the Control Panel, clicking Network and Internet then choosing Network and Sharing Center.
+On a Windows computer, open the Control Panel, click Network and Internet and choose Network and Sharing Center.
 The screen should show you your active networks.
 Next to Connections, you should see a link called Ethernet.
-When you click Ethernet, a status window should open with a lot of information about your connection, including its speed.
+When you click Ethernet, a status window opens with information about your connection, including its speed.
 Look for “gigabit,” “1 Gbps,” “1000 Megabit” or “1000 Mbps.”

-Each site’s results may vary slightly because of several factors, such as whether their servers are located near your home.
+Each site’s results may vary slightly because of several factors, such as demand on and your proximity to the testing server.
 Test your speed several times on each site.
-The highest speed that you get tells you how fast your Internet connection is.
+Note your peak speed on each site and take a note of any discrepancies, too.

 More often than not, connection speed issues don’t actually track back to the fiber connection.
 Wi-Fi today can’t really handle gigabit.
 Issues like wireless interference in the home can affect perceived speed too.